chef/automate/components/docs-chef-io/content/automate/ha-aws-managed-services-deployment-prerequisites.md

 Things to keep in mind while upgrading are:

-- BackEnd upgrades will restart the backend service, which takes time for the cluster to be healthy.
+- Backend upgrades will restart the backend service, which takes time for the cluster to be healthy.
 - Upgrade command currently supports only minor upgrades.
 - A downtime might occur while upgrading the **frontend**, **backend** or the **workspace**.